 7. SAFEGUARDING CHECKS – TUTORS WORKING AS INDIVIDUALS

 As an Employment Business we are contracted by our clients to carry out certain safeguarding checks on their behalf.
-You must agree to provide the following information to Stretch Activities or its clients:
+The Temporary Worker must agree to provide the following information to Stretch Activities or its clients:

-7.1 A valid Enhanced Disclosure and Barring check (DBS) or access to a valid transferable DBS.
+7.1 A copy of a valid Enhanced Disclosure and Barring check (DBS) or access to the DBS update service.

 7.2 A minimum of two referees who have completed our Reference forms

-7.3 Answer the questions in our Application form headed ‘LIVING AND WORKING ABROAD’ and if appropriate, provide Stretch Activities with evidence of your own overseas criminal checks from every country in which you have resided for 3 or more months since the age of 18 and/or within the last 10 years.
+7.3 Answer the questions in our Application form headed ‘Living and Working Abroad’ & ‘Safeguarding’ and if appropriate, provide Stretch Activities with evidence of your own overseas criminal checks from every country in which you have resided for 3 or more months since the age of 18 and/or within the last 10 years.

-7.4 Co-operate fully with any prospective clients and if requested agree to sign a Disqualification by Association Declaration, a Barred List check and a Declaration of Criminal Convictions document.
+7.4 Co-operate fully with any prospective clients and if requested agree to sign a Disqualification by Association Declaration, a Barred List check and a Declaration of Criminal Convictions document.8.
+TERMINATION